 Before getting into the technical details, let's take a step back and quickly talk about what code source control is.
 Imagine you are working on a new feature for your project.
 You have a part of the work completed.
 All of a sudden your manager comes rushing to your desk and fills you in on a super urgent request which happens to affect the same file you were editing and needs your attention now.
 How do we handle this request without losing the work on your feature?
 The answer is Source Control Management.

 Source Control Management or SCM, is the process programmers and software engineering organizations follow to iterate on their projects or codebases.
-SCM tools include git, SVN, CVS, Team Foundation, and many others.
+SCM tools include git, SVN, CVS, Azure DevOps, and many others.
 Another term for SCM is "Version Control System".

 SCM tools keep a historical record of the files in your codebase, as well as manage SCM workflows that allow large teams to work on large, complex codebases with hundreds or thousands of files.
 Different teams employ different workflows, which is out of scope for this book.
 In order to understand more complicated SCM workflows, you'll first need to understand the basics, which is what we'll cover.

-SCM tools, like git, store your files into a repository, or just repo for short.
+SCM tools, like git, store your files in a repository, or repo for short.
 The exact implementation of a code repository will differ based on the SCM tool, but in the case of git, it's just a directory and files.
 There's no running database or external systems.
-You don't need to worry about what a repository is -- only that it's the place where your code and version history is stored.
+You don't need to worry about what a repository is -- only that it's the place where your code and version history are stored.

 Git is one of the most popular SCM tools.
 It can be used for projects large and small, and is agnostic to the types of content in the projects.
 In fact, we use git to manage the chapter contents of this book.